hail-is/hail/dev-docs/releasing.md

 The release build.yaml job fails due to "'hail-common/dataproc/0.2.XXX/vep-GRCh37.sh' is under active Temporary Hold".
 What do I do?

-There are four files uploaded by Hail for use by Dataproc clusters (a wheel, to VEP scripts, and a notebook initialization script).
+There are four files uploaded by Hail for use by Dataproc clusters (a wheel, two VEP scripts, and a notebook initialization script).
 We place a temporary hold on these files to prevent them from being inadvertently deleted.
 If all four files were successfully uploaded, you can continue the release from this point by directly executing release.sh for the particular commit used to generate the